polius/meteornext-docs/docs/guides/deployments/results.md

 This option is used to share a deployment result to a user or many.

-Click the `SHARE` button located in the `INFORMATION` bar.
-After that a dialog will appear with some options:
+Click the `SHARE` button located in the `EXECUTION` bar.
+After that click the `SHARE DEPLOYMENT` button to make it accessible from everyone having a Meteor account.

-- **Private**: This button is used to change the visibility of a deployment result.
-By default all deployment results are private, meaning that only the user that made the deployment has the rights to access it.
-If we would like to share the results of a deployment to another user we should click this button.
-After clicking it this results will be "Public", meaning that any user that has an account in Meteor Next will be able to access it.
-- **Copy Link**: To copy the link to the clipboard.

 ![alt text](../../../assets/deployments/results-share.png "Deployment - Results Share")

-After clicking the link, a new web browser tab will open showing the results in full screen.
+If we shared the Results URL to another user, it would see the execution results in full screen.

 ![alt text](../../../assets/deployments/results-viewer.png "Deployment - Results Viewer")